Avalanche Press Homepage Avalanche Press Online Store

 During each Axis Organization Phase starting with the September turn, the Axis player rolls one die.
 On a result of 1, the Hungarian unit is immediately removed from play, but does not count toward the casualty total for victory purposes.
 Subtract one from the die roll on each subsequent turn (so that the Hungarians are removed on a roll of 1 or 2 in October, 1 through 3 in November and 1 through 4 in December).

-And you can order Defiant Russia now by clicking here.
+You can order Defiant Russia (Playbook Edition) right here.